openhab/openhab-addons/bundles/org.openhab.binding.guntamatic/README.md

 # Guntamatic Binding

-The Guntamatic Binding can be used to monitor and control Guntamatic Heating Systems (https://www.guntamatic.com/en/).
+The Guntamatic Binding can be used to monitor and control [Guntamatic Heating Systems](https://www.guntamatic.com/en/).

 ## Supported Things